heinrich5991/libtw2/doc/map.md

 - DDNet is at `version` = 1
 - in theory, sounds can be external like images.
-However, since there are no sounds can currently be loaded externally, this feature was removed.
+However, since there are no sounds that could currently be loaded externally, this feature has been removed.
 This means that `external` should always be false and `data` should not be considered an option index
 - the data item index `data` points to opus sound data